Bai-Chiang/Raspberry_Pi_tinkering_notes/Raspberrypi_OS_btrfs.md

-# Raspberry Pi OS btrfs on nvme ssd
+# Btrfs as root filesystem

 The official Raspberry Pi OS does not build btrfs into the kernel, it's build as a module.
 So we need to build a initramfs.